Amyh97/ms2/README.md

 -	On the Google maps API I would like to add images on a “:hover” pseudo class so that when the user hovers over an attraction, an image of the attraction is displayed so that the users can get a better sense of what the city has to offer.
 ## Technologies Used
 To create this website I used HTML, CSS and JavaScript.
 I used a few different programs to help me create the overall look of the website and used additional libraries to make the coding process easier.
--	I used GitPod to write my code in.
+-	I used [GitPod](https://gitpod.io/workspaces/) to write my code in.
--	This project has been deployed through and hosted by GitHub.
+-	This project has been deployed through and hosted by [GitHub](https://github.com/).
--	I used Balsamiq to create the wireframes for my design.
+-	I used [Balsamiq](https://balsamiq.com/?gclid=CjwKCAjwjqT5BRAPEiwAJlBuBWS7gwxU2CwzIIQKTr3liqAj35kds0gdu5dBRsLiNu20G6y7yfPAnBoC08kQAvD_BwE) to create the wireframes for my design.
--	To help me create the grid layout, header, and other elements such as the cards and buttons I used Bootstrap 4.
+-	To help me create the grid layout, header, and other elements such as the cards and buttons I used [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
--	I used the jQuery library to help simplify the JavaScript.
+-	I used the [jQuery](https://jquery.com/) library to help simplify the JavaScript.
--	I embellished the site using icons from Fontawsome.
+-	I embellished the site using icons from [Fontawsome](https://fontawesome.com/).
 I was able to use them to decorate my pages, adding interest to the pages.
--	I used Roboto and Lobster Two from Google Fonts to style my project.
+-	I used Roboto and Lobster Two from [Google Fonts](https://fonts.google.com/) to style my project.
 I used one for the headings and one for the text.
 By only using two fonts I have added continuity to my pages.
--	I used Material Design to help pick my colour scheme and find the hex codes for the colours that I used.
+-	I used [Material Design](https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=BF360C&secondary.color=1DE9B6) to help pick my colour scheme and find the hex codes for the colours that I used.
 Not only did it help me find the hex code for the main colour that I wanted, but it also gave the hex codes for a shade darker and lighter so that I could vary the website, while still having that consistency.
--	In order to create the best UX possible I did not want users to have to wait a long time for the browser to load large image files, so I used Tiny PNG to compress my images so browsers only had to deal with smaller file sizes, therefore load faster.
+-	In order to create the best UX possible I did not want users to have to wait a long time for the browser to load large image files, so I used [Tiny PNG](https://tinypng.com/) to compress my images so browsers only had to deal with smaller file sizes, therefore load faster.
--	Once I had finished coding I used this HTML Formatter to ensure that my code was properly laid out and easier to read, this site also formats CSS and JavaScript.
+-	Once I had finished coding I used this [HTML Formatter](https://webformatter.com/html) to ensure that my code was properly laid out and easier to read, this site also formats CSS and JavaScript.
 -	I used the W3C validators to help test my code.
-I used the HTML validator and the CSS validator to ensure that both coding languages were correct.
+I used the [HTML validator](https://validator.w3.org/) and the [CSS validator](https://jigsaw.w3.org/css-validator/) to ensure that both coding languages were correct.
--	The date picker used in  the forms was created with the use of the JavaScript and CSS files from https://github.com/Pikaday/Pikaday
+-	The date picker used in  the forms was created with the use of the JavaScript and CSS files from [Pikaday](https://github.com/Pikaday/Pikaday)
 ## Testing

 During the development of the project I constantly looked to the problems section on GitPod to help develop the JavaScript and ensure there were no errors.
 I then started by testing the usability of the website, I started by testing that the internal links to the various web pages all worked and took me to the correct page.
 I then checked that all the API calls returned responses as expected, I then ran the HTML and CSS through the W3C validators.
 When I ran my code through the W3C HTML validator I got a warning about the input type of “date” as this is not supported by all browsers.
 In order to overcome this, I decided to add a date picker using an external JavaScript file and CSS file.
 I then found that the API call were not working and returned the following error message “Uncaught (in promise) SyntaxError: JSON.parse: unexpected end of data at line 1 column 1 of the JSON data”.
 What I then found was I had formatted the date from the date picker separating the date with a forward slash rather than a dash as the URL required, once this was changed I was getting the expected responses from the API calls.
 When I ran the code through the HTML validator again, I only had one remaining warning.
 On sights.html there is a warning that there is no h2-h6 tag in the main section of the webpage.
 However, this was done on purpose as the layout of that page did not require one and I did not want to put empty h tags in my code as it would not have done anything.